Complex behavior from intrinsic motivation to occupy action-state path space: Appendix

 Assume that $tC'(t)=-k$.
 Then, by integrating we obtain $C(t) = -k \ln t + a$, but $a=0$ due to $C(1)=0$, and $k>0$ due to Condition {\em 2}.
 Together with the above, we can now proof the theorem by noticing that the solution satisfies Condition {\em 4} for any choice of the $p_{ij}$. \end{proof}

+{\em Remark:} We have found that entropy is the measure of occupancy.
+The famous derivation of entropy as a measure of information \cite{shannon_mathematical_1948} uses similar elements, but some differences are worthy to be mentioned.
+First, our proof uses the notion of additivity of occupancy on MDPs of length two (our Condition {\em 4}), while Shannon's notion of additivity uses sequences of random variable of arbitrary length (his Condition {\em 3}), and therefore his condition is in a sense stronger than ours.
+Second, our proof enforces continuous derivative of the measure, while Shannon enforces continuity of the measure, rendering our Condition {\em 3} stronger.
+Finally, we enforce a specific form of the measure as an average over occupancy gains (our Condition {\em 4} again), because it intuitively captures the notion of occupancy, while Shannon does not enforce this structure in his information measure.

-\begin{corollary}[] \normalfont Condition {\em 4} can be replaced by an equivalent condition that requires additivity of paths of any finite length $n$ with no change in the above proof.
+\begin{corollary}[] \normalfont Condition {\em 4} can be replaced by the stronger condition that requires additivity of paths of any finite length $n$ with no change in the above proof.
 We first introduce some notation: the probability of path $i_0,i_1,...,i_n$ is $p_{i_{0},i_{1}} p_{i_{1},i_{2}} ... p_{i_{n-1},i_{n}}$, where $i_t$ refers to the state visited at step $t$ and $i_0$ is the initial state.
 Then the new Condition {\em 4} reads in terms of the action-state occupancy of paths of length $n$ as

 \bea \nonumber C_{i_0}^{(n)} &=& \sum_{i_1,i_2,...,i_n} p_{i_{0},i_{1}} p_{i_{1},i_{2}} ... p_{i_{n-1},i_{n}} C\left(p_{i_{0},i_{1}} p_{i_{1},i_{2}}... p_{i_{n-1},i_{n}}\right) \\ \nonumber && = \sum_{i_{1}} p_{i_{0},i_{1}} C(p_{i_{0},i_{1}}) + \sum_{i_1,i_2} p_{i_0,i_1} p_{i_{1},i_{2}} C(p_{i_1,i_2}) + ... + \sum_{i_1,i_2,...,i_n} p_{i_{0},i_{1}} p_{i_{1},i_{2}}... p_{i_{n-1},i_{n}} C\left(p_{i_{n-1},i_{n}}\right) \\ \nonumber && = \sum_{i_1,i_2,...,i_n} p_{i_{0},i_{1}} p_{i_{1},i_{2}} ... p_{i_{n-1},i_{n}} \left( C(p_{i_0,i_1}) + C(p_{i_1,i_2})... + C(p_{i_{n-1},i_{n}}) \right) \;, \eea